Pavel-Sulimau/stanalysis/README.md

 # Stanalysis

-This package provides Dart linter rules that help to keep a code base maintainable.
+This package provides Dart linter rules that help to keep a codebase maintainable.
 For more information, see the [complete list of options](lib/analysis_options.yaml).

 ## Usage